deductions/semantic_forms-sharecoop/scala/forms_play/README.md

 - install dependencies:
   - Java 8 ,
   - [SBT](http://www.scala-sbt.org/) or [Typesafe Activator](http://typesafe.com/platform/getstarted) .
-Then SBT or Activator will download the rest.
+Then SBT or Activator will dowload the rest.
 - download the source from [Banana-RDf fork on github](https://github.com/deductions/banana-rdf) (temporary, until my Pull Request in Banana-RDF is accepted)
   - build this project with SBT or Activator: change directory to `banana-rdf` ; type in the activator console : `publishLocal`
 - download the source from [semantic\_forms on github](https://github.com/jmvanel/semantic_forms/)